 5. Employee Productivity Post-Training

 One of the most direct indicators of training success is its impact on productivity.
-If employees are acquiring new skills via your L&D efforts, it should reflect in their output or work quality.
-Compare productivity before and after training programs are completed in order to determine if they actually worked.
-When you do see that increased productivity, you get justification for investments in training, and you contribute to business goal achievement.
+If employees are acquiring new skills through your L&D efforts, it should be reflected in their output and work quality.
+Compare productivity before and after training programs are completed to determine whether they worked.

-6. Promotion and Career Progression Rates
+6. Promotion & Career Progression Rates

 7. Training ROI